splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-troubleshooting.rst

       "type": "AWSCloudWatch"
    }

-4. Update the integration object using the API:
+5. Update the integration object above using the API:

 .. code-block:: none